0xSero/partisia-docs/docs/pbc-fundamentals/introduction-to-the-fundamentals.md

-# Introduction to the Partisia Blockchain fundamentals
+# Introduction to the fundamentals

 Below is a small introduction to the some of the core concepts of blockchains and an explanation of what makes [Partisia Blockchain(PBC)](../pbc-fundamentals/partisia-blockchain-dictionary.md#pbc) different from other blockchains.